Problem is on par with the opiate epidemic and requires immediate attention, officials say

 That's where the Women's Center, 505 N. East Ave., comes in.

-The Center is facilitating additional activities this week and promoting a social media campaign to remember homicide victims, honor survivors and raise awareness of the organization's programs.
+The center facilitated additional activities last week and promoted a social media campaign to remember homicide victims, honor survivors and raise awareness of the organization's programs.